 It may be cliché, but there really is a reason that while most locals in Breckenridge came for the winter, they stayed for the summer.
 Like so many wonderful things in life, you can’t predict it (summer may show up in May or it might wait until mid-June); you can’t control it (snow in July?
 Sure.) and you have to take advantage of it before its gone.
 In Breckenridge, summer means packing as m...

 There’s no bad time to visit Breckenridge, but there’s something extra special about summer.
 Bluebird skies and more hours of sunshine create a magical, golden time that begs to be savored.
 While a check-list of experiences is a fine way to go, why not take a more laid-back approach and carpe solis (seize the sun)?
 There are plenty of opportunities to get out and soak it up, whether you prefer...

 Despite Breckenridge's reputation as a mountain destination that features endless amounts of activities, boating in Breckenridge is one of the most highly underrated activities of the bunch.
 There are double-digit ways to get out and enjoy the water in the Rocky Mountains....

 The Breckenridge Golf Club has three championship nine-hole courses: The Bear Course, The Beaver Course and The Elk Course.
 All three nines are Jack Nicklaus signature courses.
-Panoramic views of the snow-capped Colorado Rockies can be seen from every hole.
-Dense wooded areas give way to open native grassland and wetland areas where it’s not uncommon to spot wildlife during your round.
-Seeing a...
+Panoramic views of the snow-capped Colorado Rockies can be seen from every hole of the Breckenridge Golf Course.
+Dense wooded areas give way to open native grassland and wetland areas where it’s not uncommon to spot wildl...